-Is it safe to take kids on safari?
+Is it safe to take an African safari with kids?

 If you still aren’t convinced that it will be safe for young children, you can always opt to stay on a game reserve that doesn’t have the Big 5.
 You can stay in tents and have the safari experience but feel comfortable that there are no predators.
 It’s still just as thrilling seeing elephants and buffalo up close.

 Some places also have wildlife viewing from the safety of camp so you don’t even need to go on a game drive.
 Watering holes are the ideal place to spot wildlife.

 Is a safari with kids expensive?